jsalinaspolo/vertx-ping-pong-ha/README.md

 ## Testing High Availability

 1. Scenario 1.

-Do a kill -9 of some process ping or pong (kill -9 PID), then the bare instance deploy the verticle killed
+* Do a kill -9 of some process ping or pong (kill -9 PID), then the bare instance deploy the verticle killed

 2. Scenario 2.

-Do a kill -9 of both process (kill -9 PID1 PID2), then the bare instance deploy sometimes one of them or none.
+* Do a kill -9 of both process (kill -9 PID1 PID2), then the bare instance deploy sometimes one of them or none.

-3. Scenario 3.

-Deploying ping and pong in the same machine and bare instance in a different machine.
+3. Scenario 3 (Deploying ping and pong in same machine and bare instance in a different machine)

-Do a kill -9 of some process ping or pong (kill -9 PID), then the bare instance deploy the verticle killed in the machine where is running
+* Do a kill -9 of some process ping or pong (kill -9 PID), then the bare instance deploy the verticle killed in the machine where is running

-4. Scenario 4.

-Deploying ping and pong in the same machine and bare instance in a different machine.
+4. Scenario 4 (Deploying ping and pong in same machine and bare instance in a different machine)

-Shutdown the machine where ping/pong is running to simulate a crash, then the bare instance after 5 minutes deploy sometimes one of them or none.
+* Shutdown the machine where ping/pong is running to simulate a crash, then the bare instance after 5 minutes deploy sometimes one of them or none.